airslie/renalware-core/doc/pd/pet_and_adequacy.md

 - collect patient samples
 - enter pathology (manually or automatically) when it returns from the lab
 - store calculated data

+### Refreshing pathology

+#### PET

+After a PET, serum (blood) and dialysis samples are sent to the lab.
+When they come back the user needs to edit the PET and enter the values.
+We try to make this a bit easier by finding the serum test results when the user click 'Refresh', and inserting them into the table along with some metadata to idenfity the OBX code and test time, so a user can check these are the correct results.

 ### When is a test finished?